SHE LOVES HER GUNS

 That image of the lone cowboy is really the image that comes out of the 1980s.
 And you can think about things like the fact that in 1977 the blockbuster image that of Luke Skywalker, who was this individual guy taking on the Empire.
 And a lot of Americans thought of themselves as that, in that period.
 And that's the moment the NRA changes from being about gun safety and protecting the sport of shooting ... and becomes what they call 'gun rights': the right of the individual to act as he (almost always [a male]) wishes.

 This new American hero, she offered, was a unmarried white male, a libertarian above the law and free to act as he wishes, standing strong against a grasping government and its misguided, creeping regulation all while protecting his people from ‘the bad guys.’
 This cowboy protagonist also had his antagonist, said the professor.
-Cox Richardson and host were careful to define this new enemy who was, by definition, always and specifically: Indigenous-Americans, Mexican-Americans, or occasionally Mexicans or Chinese-Americans.
+Cox Richardson and host were careful to define this new enemy who was, by definition, always and specifically: Indigenous-Americans or Mexican-Americans, but occasionally indigenous Mexicans or Chinese-Americans.
 She also took some time to note how this wrongly revisionist vision always omits people of colour as cowboys or heroes despite, as she explained, minorities made up a third of that cohort.
 Also this myth didn't just misrepresent minorities but women as well, only ever showing them as mothers, wives, or prostitutes, the professor explained.
 So this novel, gun-loving Republican vision of the good American wasn't merely a curious rewriting of history but it was both racist and sexist as well.

 HAS SHE EVER WATCHED STAR WARS?